War Doctor: Appearances

 The War Doctor is not seen but is mentioned during "Hell Bent", upon the Twelfth Doctor's return to Gallifrey.
 A Time Lord soldier recalls that he served with the War Doctor during the battle of Skull Moon.
 He observes "the first thing you notice about the Doctor of War is that he's unarmed, for many it's also the last."

 His likeness is seen in "Twice Upon a Time" when Testimony show the First Doctor the man he will become.
 Testimony uses the titles "Doctor of War" and "Butcher of Skull Moon" as some of the names he will be known by, both previously used to refer to the War Doctor during "Hell Bent".
 Later, after the Twelfth Doctor saves two soldiers on the battlefield, the First Doctor remarks "that's what it means to be a Doctor of War."

+In "The Husbands of River Song", it is shown that River Song (Alex Kingston) has photos of all the Doctor's faces including the War Doctor.

-The War Doctor appeared in a sequence along with all the other incarnations of the Doctor, when the Thirteenth Doctor broke out of the Matrix in “The Timeless Children”.
+The War Doctor appeared in a sequence along with all the other incarnations of the Doctor, when the Thirteenth Doctor broke out of the Matrix in "The Timeless Children".
+Similarly, his likeness would appear once more in "Rogue", shown alongside previous incarnations of the Doctor to prove his identity as a Time Lord to Rogue.